top of page

 Description

-Having “Black Tape” indicates that a member is a very competent lead climber and belayer, they are able to set up and use a top belay anchor, have the skills and knowledge to ascend a rope or ‘self rescue’, and understand the importance of rope management.
+Having “Black Tape” indicates that a member is a very competent multi-pitch climber and belayer, they are able to set up and use a top belay anchor, have extensive skills and knowledge in multi-pitch climbing.

 When a member has achieved their “Black Tape”, they are allowed to lead a climb that is longer than a single pitch during Club activities without supervision from executives or other experienced members with “Black Tape”.